rottney/RuleSheetServer/README.md

 Each of these links display the names, version numbers, and contents of the 10 most recently-promoted files to their respective clusters
 (unless fewer than 10 entries exist for that cluster, in which case all entries are returned).
-Results are ordered from most-recently added to least-recently added.
+Results are ordered from most recently-added to least recently-added.

 **RULES:**